 - The goods must be customized when the product is ordered

 If any of the above are true, your freight forwarding process flowchart is likely longer.
 And long workflows are the enemy of speed.
-You want no more steps than are absolutely necessary to ensure a good customer experience and, of course, comply with regulation.
+You want no more steps than are absolutely necessary to ensure a good shopper experience and, of course, to comply with regulation.

 Anything you can do to automate the process between ordering and fulfillment, the faster your shipping process may go, and the less potential there is for human error.
 For instance, if your ordering process requires someone to fill out spreadsheets, and someone else to pick packages based on those spreadsheets, you’re begging for issues to arise.
 Why not automatically generate and print pick lists?

 As the fishing supplier Frostbite can relate, incompetent third-party logistics partners can sully your brand.
-If the wrong packages arrive, or they arrive late, or they don’t arrive at all, that’s what customers will remember about the experience.
+If the wrong packages arrive, or they arrive late, or they don’t arrive at all.
+That’s what shoppers will remember about their experience.

 “Initially things seemed to be going well,” says Ian Waterer, Frostbite’s General Manager.
 “The company had a large warehouse in Toronto and claimed to have an international and expert logistics network.
 So we thought we were in great hands.
 When you turn to a third-party, you have to trust that they are upholding your brand promise.
 You aren’t physically there to see products coming into and leaving the warehouse.
 So you can’t always gauge what’s going right and when things are going wrong.”